 - Mushroom Growing Kit—These little kits make it so easy to grow your own mushrooms at home.
 It’s a fun winter gardening project for kids or grown-ups!

-- Jubilee—This is easily our favorite cookbook of 2020 (and we read A LOT of cookbooks).
+- Jubilee—This was easily our favorite cookbook of 2020 (and we read A LOT of cookbooks).
 Toni Tipton-Martin does a beautiful job of weaving African American food history with modern-day takes on traditional foods from Black culture.
 The photography is wonderful and the writing is rich, interesting, and enlightening.
 This is a cookbook you can both cook from and enjoy reading by the fire.

 - Notes from a Young Black Chef—Top Chef alum Kwame Onwuachi comes to us with a coming-of-age memoir that spans from his childhood, to his time spent living in Nigeria, to opening and closing his restaurant.
 Throughout the book, he details the challenges of being a chef of color in the culinary world, and talks about how his race and his food experiences intersect.